Get Started

 • documenting every private detail

-• leaving OutOfScope: empty when the boundary is important
+• leaving OutOfScope: empty when the boundary matters

-• treating the sidecar as complete once created, even though the code changed
+• treating the sidecar as finished once created, even after the code changed

-The sidecar should be concise, reviewable, and slightly abstracted from the source.
-If it merely paraphrases the code line by line, it is not doing the job.
+A good sidecar is concise, reviewable, and slightly abstracted from the source.
+If it just paraphrases the code line by line, it isn’t doing its job.

-If the first unit is useful, expand slowly:
+If the first unit proves useful, expand by subsystem, not all at once:

 1. Add sidecars to a few high-value units in one subsystem.